 - Mortgage loans: Mortgages are used to help raise funds to purchase property.
 It is the responsibility of the loan owner to then pay back the outstanding value as per the agreed contract.
 Mortgage rates are competitive and you should do substantial research to get the best deal.

 - Deposits: You will need a deposit to purchase the property.
 It usually around 5% of the purchase price.
 Having a larger deposit makes it easier to get a good mortgage deal.

-- Solicitor/Conveyencer fees: Solicitors and conveyencers deal with the legal aspects of buying and selling property.
+- Solicitor / Conveyancer fees: Solicitors and conveyancers deal with the legal aspects of buying and selling property.
 Their costs can vary depending on your area and the company.